top of page

 W

+*Picture.
 Allegan book p.
-39. Photo of school p.
-39. History of Allegan County.
-Pic
+39. Photo of school History of Allegan County.
+Open at least until 1950

 Allegan